swirtSJW/lighthouse-facilities/README.md

 * `PSSG Drive Band` documents are currently being used in place of the the PSSG Drive Time Bands service which is offline.
 This data has been extracted from the last successful PSSG collection process and manually uploaded to the `facilities` application through management APIs.
-* `Access to Care COVID-19 Scraper` extracts data from the public Access to Care COVID-19 national summary and stores it in an S3 bucket for usage by the `facilities-collector`.
+* `Access to Care COVID-19 Scraper` **DISABLED** -- extracts data from the public Access to Care COVID-19 national summary and stores it in an S3 bucket for usage by the `facilities-collector`.
   Access to Care COVID-19 data has proven to be fluid and subject to change.
 The scraper is extracted from Facilities to allow for very rapid updates.

 # Data Flow
+**NOTE:** COVID-19 related components and fields have been disabled temporarily.
 ![Data Flow](src/plantuml/data-flow.png)

 ### What's going on?